God’s Ultimate Will

 2. The circumstantial will of God, God’s will in the circumstances which man’s evil provided, was that Jesus should accept death, but accept it in such a positive and creative way as to lead to

 God’s ultimate will – namely, the redemption of man, winning man back to God, not in spite of the Cross, but using the Cross, born of man’s sin, as an instrument to reach the goal of God’s ultimate will.
+[Editor’s note: We are not saved through or by Jesus’ death on the cross, by through God’s Divine Love imparted by the Holy Spirit (Rom.
+5:5).

 The picture in my mind is that of children playing beside a tiny stream that runs down a mountainside to join a river in the valley below.
 Very little children can divert the stream and get great fun out of damming it up with stones and earth.
 But not one of them ever succeeds in preventing the water from reaching the river at last.
 (Don’t press the illustration and remind me that the Royal Engineers could do so!)
 In regard to God, we are very little children.
 Though we may divert and hinder his purposes, I don’t believe we ever finally defeat them; and, though the illustration doesn’t carry us so far, frequently our mistakes and sins are used to make another channel to carry the water of God’s plans to the river of his purpose.